 Schwintek uses what they call a V-roller on their system, this nylon wheel rides in a groove on the bottom of the track.
 The Vroom System uses a metal roller wheel with needle bearings for a much-improved system.

 One thing I missed getting pictures of on our old system was the seals.
-On the Schwintek System, the seals for the slide are 1 1/4″ wide, this left a gap on one of our slides.
+On the Schwintek System, the seals for the slide are 1 1/4″ wide, which left a gap on one of our slides.
 The Vroom guys said that wasn’t uncommon so they created seals that are 1 3/4″ wide.
 The only thing I would have liked differently is to have a black instead of a white seal assembly.
 We were told they ran out of black powder coat so we ended up with white.
 Not a huge deal to us.

 Before and After